etherdelta/etherdelta.github.io/docs/API.md

 * `tokenGive`: the token you want to give (use the zero address, `0x0000000000000000000000000000000000000000` for ETH)
 * `amountGet`: the amount you want to get (in wei or the base unit of the token)
 * `tokenGet`: the token you want to get (use the zero address, `0x0000000000000000000000000000000000000000` for ETH)
-* `contractAddr`: the EtherDelta smart contract address
+* `contractAddr`: the ForkDelta smart contract address
 * `expires`: the block number when the order should expire
 * `nonce`: a random number
 * `user`: the address of the user placing the order